 When negotiating a PPA, the parties acknowledge that there may be circumstances beyond the parties’ control that could prevent them from performing under the PPA, that is, for events of “force majeure.”
 If a force majeure event occurs, the agreement will excuse both parties from responsibility and liability related to any delay or failure to perform.
 Most agreements will require that the party asserting force majeure to provide the other party with notice.
 Often, sellers and purchasers negotiate over how broadly or narrowly to define what constitutes force majeure.

 When an event of default occurs and remains uncured, the non-defaulting party may be entitled to actual damages and/or the right to terminate the PPA.
 If the seller defaults, this will usually mean the purchaser can recover costs for purchasing replacement energy in addition to any other costs incurred.
-Liability for damages due to a delay or event of default are often capped, and sellers and purchasers negotiate over that the appropriate caps should be in different situations.
+Liability for damages due to a delay or event of default are often capped, and sellers and purchasers negotiate over what the appropriate caps should be in different situations.
 The liability cap for delay damages may be substantially less than the cap for overall damages following an event of default.

 Both sellers and purchasers face risks associated with the credit of the other party.

 Many purchasers require sellers to provide some form of credit enhancement to cover expected damages to the purchaser if the project does not meet construction milestones or is not commercially operational by the agreed date.
-Since sellers are often special purpose entities whose only assets are the project assets, purchasers may be concerned about their ability to recover damages to which they are entitled if the project is not timely completed.
+Since sellers are often special purpose entities whose only assets are the project assets, purchasers may be concerned about their ability to recover damages to which they are entitled if the project is not completed in a timely manner.
 This credit enhancement may take several forms, including guaranties by credit worthy affiliates, cash collateral or escrow accounts, irrevocable standby letters of credit or performance bonds.
-Meeting the credit enhancement requirements can be a key challenge for project developers who often will to rely on financial partners to provide the required credit or capital.
+Meeting the credit enhancement requirements can be a key challenge for project developers who will often have to rely on financial partners to provide the required credit or capital.
 Further, the costs of meeting these requirements can significantly increase the overall project costs or alter the arrangements between the developer and the financial partners.